 - Wisdom teeth trap bacteria causing infection or cause damage to neighboring teeth.

-Once you heal from a tooth extraction, replacing the extracted tooth with an implant, partial denture, or a bridge is important.
+Once you heal from a tooth extraction, replacing the extracted tooth with an implant, partial denture/flipper, Carlson bridge or a traditional bridge is important.
 Many patients claim that no one can tell the difference between their natural teeth and the prosthetic ones.

-Placing a bridge is a simple procedure that can be done in two visits.
-At the first appointment, we numb the area with anesthetic and prepare the anchoring teeth, take impressions of the teeth, and send those impressions to the lab.
-We then place a temporary bridge which you’ll wear until your permanent bridge is ready in 2-3 weeks.
-On the second visit, we fit and cement the custom-made bridge and make sure to match your existing tooth color.
+Placing a bridge is a simple procedure that can be done in one or two visits.
+At the first appointment, we numb the area with anesthetic and prepare the anchoring teeth, take impressions with our state-of-the-art digital scanner which displays a computer generated 3-D model of the teeth.
+We design and print in our 3-D milling unit a ceramic bridge to be bonded onto the prepared teeth.
 Your smile is once again complete.

 Full and Partial Dentures

-A denture is a set of prosthetic teeth that allows you to smile, talk, and eat better than you could without functional teeth.
+A denture is a set of prosthetic teeth that allows you to smile, talk and eat better than you could without functional teeth.
 Today’s dentures are sleeker and lighter than the ones of the past.
 For most people, they are virtually indistinguishable from a natural smile.
-This one little accessory makes wearers smile more and boosts self-esteem.
+This one little accessory makes wearers smile more and boosts self-esteem when missing a tooth.
 That’s a simple yet wonderful thing!

 Wrigleyville Dental fits patients for full and partial dentures.
 A partial denture is best if you have lost one or more teeth, whereas a full denture is optimal if you lose all of your teeth.
 In some cases, we might suggest using dental implants to secure a denture.
 Every mouth is different, so we like to customize your treatment to your unique situation.
+And of course, we use the most biocompatible materials to ensure your health.
 If you would like to know more about this procedure, ask us!

-We consult our denture patients about care and products once they receive them.
-If you have a denture, you should continue to come for your regularly scheduled exams or at least every six months for preventive care exams, oral cancer screenings, and to have your denture cleaned.
+If you have a denture, you should continue to come for your regularly scheduled exams or at least every six months for preventive care exams, oral cancer screenings and to have your denture cleaned.

-As a holistic dentist, I believe that lifestyle habits greatly influence the health of your child’s teeth and gums.
+As holistic dentists, we believe that lifestyle habits greatly influence the health of your child’s teeth and gums.
 Our practice provides nutritional consultation as part of the appointment to promote cavity healing and cavity prevention.
-Learning to make wise food choices at a young age will help your child stay away from the dental chair and enjoy improved overall health as they grow up.
+Learning to make wise food choices at a young age will help your child avoid cavities and enjoy improved overall health as they grow up.

 Going to the dentist should be a positive experience for children.
 So we make it a rocking good time!
-For the little ones, we offer cartoons in the treatment rooms, coloring books, and a treasure chest full of cool toys.
+For the little ones, we offer explanations of what we’re doing, glove balloons, cartoons in the treatment rooms, a new toothbrush, and a treasure chest full of cool toys.
+They even get to pick a prize from the treasure chest when they’re done with their appointment.

-You may be aware the Oral Cancer is one of the fastest growing types of cancer in the US.
+You may be aware that Oral Cancer is one of the fastest growing types of cancer in the US.
 Oral cancer kills one American every hour, and half of all cases of oral cancer are found among non-smokers and those under 40 years old.
-New research has conclusively found that oral cancer can develop from HPV, which means one’s risk for oral cancer goes up from being sexually active.
+New research has conclusively found that oral cancer can develop from HPV, which means one’s risk for oral cancer is currently very high.

 At Wrigleyville Dental, we’re all about prevention.
-That why we use OralID fluorescent technology to screen oral cancer, pre-cancer, and abnormal lesions.
-Unlike conventional tests, OralID can catch oral cancer before it comes visible to the naked eye.
+That why we use OralID fluorescent technology to screen oral cancer, pre-cancer and abnormal lesions.
+Unlike conventional tests, OralID can catch oral cancer before it becomes visible to the naked eye.
 Catching oral cancer early vs. late is the difference between a 93% survival rate and a 52% survival rate.

-Ask us about your oral cancer screening at your next visit.
+Ask us about an oral cancer screening at your next visit.
 An ounce of prevention is always worth more than a pound of cure.